tomip01/rex/README.md

-  autocomplete  Generate shell completion scripts. balance       Get the account's balance info. [aliases: bal, b] block-number  Get the current block_number. [aliases: bl] call          Make a call to a contract chain-id      Get the network's chain id. deploy        Deploy a contract code          Returns code at a given address hash          Get either the keccak for a given input, the zero hash, the empty string, or a random hash [aliases: h, h] l2            L2 specific commands. nonce         Get the account's nonce. [aliases: n] receipt       Get the transaction's receipt. [aliases: r] send          Send a transaction signer
+  autocomplete  Generate shell completion scripts. balance       Get the account's balance info. [aliases: bal, b] block-number  Get the current block_number. [aliases: bl] call          Make a call to a contract. chain-id      Get the network's chain id. deploy        Deploy a contract. code          Returns code at a given address. hash          Get either the keccak for a given input, the zero hash, the empty string, or a random hash. [aliases: h, h] l2            L2 specific commands. nonce         Get the account's nonce. [aliases: n] receipt       Get the transaction's receipt. [aliases: r] send          Send a transaction. signer
-  transaction   Get the transaction's info. [aliases: tx, t] transfer      Transfer funds to another wallet. sign          Sign a message with a private key. help          Print this message or the help of the given subcommand(s)
+  transaction   Get the transaction's info. [aliases: tx, t] transfer      Transfer funds to another wallet. sign          Sign a message with a private key. verify        Verify if a messages signature was made by an account. help          Print this message or the help of the given subcommand(s)

 Options: